CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 ![alt text](../images/04-automl_portal.png "AutoML Portal")

 We can either re-use our Notebook VM, but we could also create a new `Azure Machine Learning compute` cluster or re-use the cluster from challenge 2.
-The `Create a new compute` window is self-explanatory after the last challenges!
+The `Create a new compute` window is self-explanatory after the last challenges (set minimum and maximum number of nodes to `1`)!

 ![alt text](../images/04-create_compute.png "Create new compute")